spatialthoughts/qgis-tutorials/source/docs/building_a_python_plugin.rst

 .. image:: /static/building_a_python_plugin/images/9.png
    :align: center

-10. We will not design our dialog box and add some user interface elements to it.
+10. We will now design our dialog box and add some user interface elements to it.
 Open the ``Qt Creator`` program and to to :guilabel:`File --> Open File or Project...`.